mlpack/mlpack/README.md

 mlpack 2.0.1 available.
 Options include upgrading your Ubuntu version, finding a PPA or other non-official sources, or installing with a manual build.

-There are some other useful pages to consult in addition to this section:
+There are some useful pages to consult in addition to this section:

   - [Building mlpack From Source](http://www.mlpack.org/docs/mlpack-git/doxygen/build.html)
   - [Building mlpack From Source on Windows](http://www.mlpack.org/docs/mlpack-git/doxygen/build_windows.html)

 mlpack uses CMake as a build system and allows several flexible build configuration options.
-One can consult any of numerous CMake tutorials for further documentation, but this tutorial should be enough to get mlpack built and installed.
+The users can consult any of the CMake tutorials for further documentation, but this tutorial can get mlpack built and installed.

 First, unpack the mlpack source and change into the unpacked directory.
 Here we use mlpack-x.y.z where x.y.z is the version.